Stencyl/stencylpedia/block-reference/scene/view.md

 ![set-layer-scrollfactor](http://static.stencyl.com/pedia2/block-images/2%20-%20Scene/3%20-%20View/set-layer-scrollfactor.png)

-Change the speed at which a layer scrolls, as a percentage of the baseline.
+Change the speed at which any layer scrolls, as a percentage of the baseline.
+In other words, 100% is the original value, 200% is twice as much and 50% is half as much.

 ```
-setScrollFactorForLayer(0, "" + "text", 0, 0); //specify a layer ID
+setScrollFactorForLayer(0, [TEXT], [NUMBER], [NUMBER]); //specify a layer ID
+setScrollFactorForLayer(0, [TEXT], [NUMBER], [NUMBER]); //specify a layer name
 ```

 ***